publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptA/m__us_usc_t42_s1395i–2.md

 >     “(c)

->         (1) For purposes of section 1839(d) of the Social Security Act \[[section 1395r(d) of this title][/us/usc/t42/s1395r/d]\] with respect to the monthly premium for months after September 1981, if an individual described in subsection (a) has enrolled in the insurance program under part B of title XVIII of the Social Security Act \[part B of this subchapter\] at any time before the end of the enrollment period described in subsection (a), any month (before the end of that enrollment period) in which he was not enrolled in that program shall not be treated as a month in which he could have been enrolled in the program.
+>         (1) For purposes of section 1839(d) of the Social Security Act \[[42 U.S.C.
+1395r(d)][/us/usc/t42/s1395r/d]\] with respect to the monthly premium for months after September 1981, if an individual described in subsection (a) has enrolled in the insurance program under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\] at any time before the end of the enrollment period described in subsection (a), any month (before the end of that enrollment period) in which he was not enrolled in that program shall not be treated as a month in which he could have been enrolled in the program.

 >         “(2)